stefanfoulis/django-phonenumber-field/README.rst

   entering a national number.
 Requires the `Babel`_ package be installed.
 * ``PhoneNumberInternationalFallbackWidget``, a form widget that uses national numbers unless an international number is entered.
 A ``PHONENUMBER_DEFAULT_REGION`` setting needs to be added to your Django settings in order to know which national number format to recognize.
-The setting is a string containing an ISO-3166-1 two-letter country code.

 .. _`Babel`: https://pypi.org/project/Babel/